v8/v8.dev/src/blog/non-backtracking-regexp.md

 tags:
  - internals
  - RegExp
-description: 'V8 now has an additional RegExp engine that serves as fallback and prevents many instances of catastrophic backtracking.'
+description: 'V8 now has an additional RegExp engine that serves as a fallback and prevents many instances of catastrophic backtracking.'
 ---